Vchitect/VBench/README.md

 ```

 ## :gem: Pre-Trained Models
-[Optional] Please download the pre-trained weights according to the guidance in the `model_path.txt` file for each model in the `~/.cache/vbench` directory.
+[Optional] Please download the pre-trained weights according to the guidance in the `model_path.txt` file for each model in the `pretrained` folder to `~/.cache/vbench`.

 ## :bookmark_tabs: Prompt Suite